unumux/willow/README.md

 ### So you need to make a new component

-You can make your own components and utilize variables from the **Willow** themes to make your component have the same look and feel.
+You can make your own components and utilize variables from **Willow** to make your component have the same look and feel.

 ---

 ### So you need to change a theme

-Themes are created to allow you to override the values of variables from your own SCSS.
+Themes are made with `!default` flags to allow you to override the values with your own SCSS.

-Note: Changes to theme variables will be inherited throughout the html across many components, so tread lightly.
+Note: Changes to theme variables are used across many components, so tread lightly.

 - In your project's SCSS
-  - we recommend the `styles/theme/variables/theme-specific/theme-specific.scss` file
+  - we recommend the `my-project/styles/theme/variables/theme-specific/theme-specific.scss` file

 ---